Jollyhrothgar/programming_problems/PROMPT.md

 ### Task 1: Document Individual Solutions
 For each problem subdirectory within `cs_problems/`:
 1.  **Analyze Solutions:** Read and understand the code in `solution.py` and, if it exists, `optimal_solution.py`.
+The solution.py file contains the user's approach to the problem, you should read it with an eye towards helping the user understand what they did, and how to improve.
+The `optimal_solution.py` file contains an ideal solution.
+Here you should analyze and understand why it is an ideal solution, with an eye towards documenting it.
 2.  **Identify Approaches:** Determine the algorithm, data structures, time complexity, and space complexity for each solution.
-Note the key differences between the standard and optimal approaches.
+Note the key differences between the user's solution and optimal approaches.
 3.  **Generate Documentation:** Create a new "Solution Analysis" section in Markdown format.
 Use the template provided below.
+Do not overwrite previous sections in the document.
+In your "Solution Analysis", walk through the problems' concepts thoroughly and concisely providing a plain english description of the solutions, how they work and why they work.
 4.  **Update README.md:** Read the existing `README.md` in the problem's directory.
-Preserve the "Question" and "Thinking" sections, but **replace** the old "Solution" section (if any) with your newly generated "Solution Analysis".
+Preserve the "Question" and "Thinking" sections, but **append** "Solution Analysis" to the end.
+If "Solution Analysis" already exists, review this section and add "Suggested Solution Analysis" section in the case where you feel there are gaps in the original analysis.
+If sufficient, make no changs.

 ### Task 2: Generate Top-Level Conceptual Guide
 After all individual READMEs have been updated: